firavoyage/blogging/readme.md

   - build early, build always.
   - improve yourself, write solid/simple/stupid code.
   - live in the future and build what's missing.
+- knowledge isn't free.
+  - you have to pay attention.
+- tell me, and i will forget.
+  - show me, and i may remember.
+  - involve me, and i will understand.
+- i have a small device in my pocket that provides access to nearly the sum total of human knowledge.
+  - i use it to get into pointless arguments with people i don't know and look at pictures of cats.
 - reading is active while watching tv is passive
   - all the research says reading a book is good for you.
   - it reduces stress, promotes comprehension, relieves depression, helps you sleep and may contribute to preventing alzheimer's.